Animal Stewardship Policy

 We also conduct routine audits at our facilities by trained, internal auditors and third-party auditors.
 Information collected from each audit is then used to continuously improve our animal handling procedures.

-We understand the importance of using antibiotics responsibly in animal agriculture and reducing the use of medically important antibiotics in order to maintain their effectiveness.
+We understand the importance of using antibiotics responsibly in all settings, including animal agriculture, and our responsibility to reduce the use of medically important antibiotics in order to maintain their effectiveness.
 Protecting human health and the health of our animals is of the utmost importance and we are proud of our ongoing stewardship efforts:

 - Reducing the use of antibiotics — Reducing the need for antibiotics has been and continues to be important to us.
 We continue to focus our efforts on keeping our animals healthy so that antibiotics aren’t needed.
-For example, we partnered with a leading animal veterinary clinic to help define long-term health strategies for our company-owned hog farm.
-We also continue to research ways to use products such as probiotics to maintain animal health and welfare for turkeys.
-In addition, veterinarians monitor and evaluate the health of all of our animals, as well as our antibiotic use, on an ongoing basis.
+For example, we employ seven veterinarians at our Jennie-O Turkey Store subsidiary — more than any other turkey company in the industry — and partnered with a leading animal veterinary clinic to help define long-term health strategies for our company-owned hog farm.
+We also continue to research ways to use products such as probiotics and phytobiotics to maintain animal health and welfare for turkeys.
+In addition, veterinarians monitor and evaluate the health and welfare of all of our animals, as well as our antibiotic use, on an ongoing basis.

 - Responsible use of antibiotics — We comply with the U.S. Food and Drug Administration’s industry guidance that eliminates the use of medically important antibiotics for growth promotion.
 While we continue to make reductions in antibiotic use, we believe the responsible use of antibiotics includes the appropriate treatment of sick animals.
 When antibiotics are needed to properly care for an animal, only approved medications and dosage levels are used under the direction of a veterinarian.
 In addition, Hormel Foods has a leading animal welfare auditing program and ensuring the responsible use of antibiotics is a key part of that program.

 - Raised without antibiotics — Hormel Foods has invested in producing raised-without-antibiotics products.
 In fact, our purchase of Applegate is a significant commitment in this regard.
 Our Applegate® product portfolio is produced entirely from animals raised without antibiotics.
 If antibiotics are given to an animal, that animal does not enter the Applegate supply chain.
-In addition, our Jennie-O Turkey Store subsidiary conducted a raised-without-antibiotics pilot study.
-As a result, several raised-without-antibiotics Jennie-O® products are being produced and supplied to our customers.
+In addition, our Jennie-O Turkey Store subsidiary produces several raised-without-antibiotics products.

 - Partnerships — To further demonstrate our commitment to this important issue, in 2015 we formed an Antibiotic Working Group comprised of internal subject-matter experts, leading non-governmental organizations, including the Pew Charitable Trusts, Farm Foundation and the Interfaith Center on Corporate Responsibility, veterinarians and other stakeholders to discuss and continue to advance this important industry topic.
 We also review and explore research opportunities and will continue to participate in industry antibiotic initiatives.